A Pocket Guide to Great Plains Shorebirds

-- Westar Energy, Inc. is the largest utility in Kansas serving nearly 667,000 customers with about 35,000 miles of transmission and distribution lines.
+- Westar Energy, Inc. is the largest utility in Kansas serving nearly 700,000 customers with about 35,000 miles of transmission and distribution lines.
 Since 1989, their employees have operated an environmental team.
-The Westar Energy Green Team members volunteer hours to improve wildlife habitat through wetland creation and restoration and native grass and tree planting.
+The Green Team members volunteer hours to improve wildlife habitat through wetland creation and restoration and native grass and tree planting.
 They build bridges and trails and work to protect and reintroduce sensitive plant and animal species.
-The Green Team can be contacted by phone at (785) 575-8115 or by email at email@example.com
+The Green Team can be contacted at 785-575-8125 or at Ben.Postlethwait@Westarenergy.com

 | The Great Plains Nature Center is a cooperative

-project between the U.S. Fish and Wildlife Service, Kansas Department of Wildlife and
+project between the U.S. Fish and Wildlife Service, Kansas Department of Wildlife, Parks

 features the Koch Habitat Hall, Owls

 Nest gift shop, Coleman Auditorium and 2 miles of Chisholm Creek Park nature trails.
 The Great Plains Nature Center

 web site Home Page is www.gpnc.org Please visit or

 contact us at: Great Plains Nature Center, 6232 East 29th Street North, Wichita, KS 67220,